 Theft and loss of belongings

-- tourist attractions
+- Tourist attractions

-- highly popular venues
+- Highly popular venues

-- public transport
+- Public transport

-- hotel foyers.
+- Hotel foyers.

-You can find yourself scammed by individuals or gangs of thieves, or even on the roads by people pretending to help you with a flat/slashed tyre.
-Be wary of any belongings or valuables you might have and keep in mind that you may not be covered by your policy for theft or loss of belongings if you leave items unattended, particularly in public places.
+You can find yourself scammed by individuals or gangs of thieves, or even on the roads by people pretending to help you with a flat (sometimes slashed) tyre.
+Be wary of any belongings or valuables you might have, and keep in mind your policy will not cover you for theft or loss of belongings if you leave them unattended, particularly in public places.

-Coverage while Driving
+Coverage while driving

 Be sure to familiarise yourself with Spanish road rules before attempting to drive anywhere.